 Users may occasionally receive a message from their installation company displayed on an alpha keypad.
-When this occurs, the keypad will display "Message.
-Press 0 for 5 secs."
+When this occurs, the keypad will display the following message: MESSAGE.
+Press ${\bf 0}$ for 5 secs.
 Instruct the user to press and hold the 0 key to display the central station's message.
 Note that the system must be in the READY state to view these messages.